Vijayanand-debug/async-document-processing-pipeline/README.md

 # How These Services Interact with Each Other

 - The Client Layer & API Layer
-    - Everything starts when a uploads text or documents in the React Application (Client Layer).
+    - Everything starts when a user uploads text or documents in the React Application (Client Layer).
     - The React app sends an HTTP request to the Fast API server (API Layer).
     - Processing: The Server does three things:
       - Writes job details to Postgres DB.